Quin-Giao/DataMiningProject/README.md

 * Convert CSV to ARFF format
 * Clean and validate dataset
-* Handle class imbalance using supervised resampling (SMOTE-style)
+* Handle class imbalance using supervised resampling
 * Perform feature selection using InfoGain and ReliefF

 The output is a balanced and feature-optimized dataset used for all classification models.